 A rifler comes with a grip on an area between the cutting edges, works in tight spaces, and comes in oval, triangular, square, and round shapes.
 A rasp works on the coarse shaping of wood, and it is a hand tool with a rectangular case of hardened steel.

 They finish off roughly sanded wood and make your work easier.
 Mill files sharpen flat-bladed tools, and taper saw files sharpen wood saw teeth.
 Veneer knife files cut veneer, and the double-ended saw files sharpen saw blades.
 Cant saw files work on irregular teeth, and chain saw files sharpen blades.
 Flat files smooth out rough edges, and square edge joint files cut on edges only.

 Which types of sandpaper to use

-Wood is a natural, renewable resource, and you can use it for various purposes such as furniture, cabinets, carvings, and other household objects.
-In addition to being used as a building material, wood is also used in the wardrobe industry for making clothes.
+Wood is a natural, renewable resource that you can use for various purposes, including furniture, cabinets, carvings, and other household items.
+Besides being used as a building material, wood is also used in the clothing industry to make clothes.

 Although wood is a great resource, it is not easy to work with.
-One of the least difficult ways to work with wood is by carving it.
-Carving wooden objects is difficult, but it is not impossible.
-To carve wooden objects, one must have the proper equipment.
-This is where the wood carving duplicator comes in handy.
-This machine is used to make sure that the objects being carved are done correctly.
-A computer runs the machine.
-You may also want to see our post on How to Date Wood Carvings.
+One of the easiest ways to work with wood is carving.
+Carving wooden objects is difficult but not impossible.
+To carve wooden objects, you need the right equipment.
+This is where the wood carving duplicator comes into play.
+This machine makes sure that the carved objects are done correctly.
+A computer controls the machine.
+You may also be interested in our How to Date Wood Carvings article.